 Potatoes

 Spuds have earned a bad reputation among those who promote the low-glycemic diet.
-However, potatoes are one of America’s favorite comfort foods and contain many healthy nutrients.
-Eat and enjoy potatoes in moderation, but be careful not to slather them in butter, sour cream or ketchup and don’t eat them deep-fried in fat.
-I love small fingerlings or Yukon Gold potatoes because they taste like their buttered on their own.
-Sweet potatoes and yams are highly nutritious and should always be included in your diet.
+However, potatoes are one of America’s favorite comfort foods and contain many healthy nutrients including potassium.
+Enjoy eating potatoes but be careful not to slather them in butter, sour cream, or ketchup, and don’t deep-fry them in fat.
+I love small fingerlings or Yukon Gold potatoes because they taste like they are buttery on their own.
+Sweet potatoes and yams are super nutritious and should always be included in your diet.

 Did you know that potatoes originated in Peru where they have over 3,000 varieties?
 They were brought over to Ireland where they became popular.